uhppoted/uhppoted-mqtt/.codegen/markdown/README.md

 ## Security

-Because it was originally designed as a gateway for mobile applications possibly using a public MQTT broker, an out-of-the-box installation of _uhppoted-mqtt_ has full authorisation, authentication and encryption enabled.
+Because it was originally designed as a gateway for mobile applications (possibly using a public MQTT broker), an out-of-the-box installation of _uhppoted-mqtt_ has full authorisation, authentication and encryption enabled.

 For the use case where it is running on a local network and using a trusted MQTT broker this is excessive